SMT-COMP/smt-comp/rules/rules25.md

 [^2]: SMT-LIB 2.6 requires solvers to produce a `success` answer after each **set-logic**, **declare-sort**, **declare-fun** and **assert** command (among others), unless the option **:print-success** is set to false.
 Ignoring the `success` outputs allows for submitting fully SMT-LIB 2.6 compliant solvers without the need for a wrapper script, while still allowing entrants of previous competitions to run without changes.

 [^3]: Under this measure, a solver should not benefit from using multiple processor cores.
-Conceptually, the sequential performance should be (nearly) unchanged if the solver was run on a single-core processor, up to a time limit of $\color{darkred}{T}$.
+Conceptually, the sequential performance should be (nearly) unchanged if the solver was run on a single-core processor, up to a time limit of $\color{red}{T}$.

 [^4]: If the benchmark status is unknown, we thus treat the solver's answer as correct.
 Disagreements between different solvers on benchmarks with unknown status are governed in Section [7.2](#sec:division-scoring){reference-type="ref" reference="sec:division-scoring"}.

-[^5]: Times measudarkred by the execution service may include time spent in the trace executor.
-We expect that this time will likely be insignificant compadarkred to time spent in the solver, and nearly constant across solvers.
+[^5]: Times measured by the execution service may include time spent in the trace executor.
+We expect that this time will likely be insignificant compared to time spent in the solver, and nearly constant across solvers.

 [^6]: Since incremental track benchmarks may be partially solved, defining a useful sequential performance for the incremental track would require information not provided by the parallel performance, e.g., detailed timing information for each result.
 Due to the nature of Parallel Track, we will not consider the sequential scores